cloudnative-pg/cloudnative-pg/docs/src/replication.md

 ### Streaming replication support

-At the moment, Cloud Native PostgreSQL natively and transparently manages physical streaming replicas within a cluster in a declarative way, based on the number of provided `instances` in the `spec`:
+At the moment, CloudNativePG natively and transparently manages physical streaming replicas within a cluster in a declarative way, based on the number of provided `instances` in the `spec`: